West Oakland neighborhood says city has abandoned them

 "I can say we get dozens and dozens of calls about encampments every day because this is a crisis like it is for every city on the West Coast," said DeVries.

-"The city does have seveal initiatives in the works, like the Tuff-Sheds just west of downtown, which is housing dozens of people.
+"The city does have several initiatives in the works, like the Tuff-Sheds just west of downtown, which is housing dozens of people.

 The problem, according to the last census in 2017: There are about 2000 people currently living on the streets of Oakland.